NYSC to post corps members to farms - Nigeria Today

 Kazaure said this in an interview with newsmen during his official visit to the NYSC Permanent Orientation Camp in Sagamu, Ogun.

-He said that the move to deploy corps members to farms was in line with the agricultural development programme of the NYSC.
+He said that the move to deploy corps members in farms was in line with the agricultural development programme of the NYSC.

 According to him, the NYSC has concluded preparations to begin the posting at the conclusion of the three-week orientation exercise.